samuelbennett1020/warehouse_intelligence_system/README.md

 pip install -r requirements.txt
 ```

+Should be compatible with any recent python version, i.e. 3.10+

 ## Running the Code

-- Each subtask can be run independently.
+- Each subtask can be run independently
-- Rationale for design decisions are detailed within the docs/write_up_slides.pdf
+- The write up is contained in  docs/write_up_slides.pdf.
+This contains rationale for design decisions
 - Parameters can be adjusted in the config/ .yaml files

 ### Task 1: Data Engineering Pipeline